Licheung228/easy-iframe/README.md

   - `maxAttempts` - maximum attempts times of polling connect
   - `timeout` - time limit of polling connect

+every handler should after `init` complete. you can use `DEFAULT_MESSAGE_TYPE.CONNECTED` to listen connect complete.

 ### `postMessage`

 emit another app's event, accept one param <Message>